 If everything is good, open This Computer and you will see your Ext4 drive mounted.
 The Ext2fsd driver allows you to work with Ext4 partitions as well as you work with regular NTFS or FAT partitions.

 Paragon Software is the same company that added a new NTFS driver to the Linux kernel in 2021.
 Also, they developed an application for mounting Ext4 in Windows.
-It is a filesystem driver as well as Ext2fsd.
-Its main advantage is that it is actively maintained and developed.
-Also, it has a modern and pleasing user interface and pretty same functionality.
+It is a filesystem driver as well as Ext2fsd and it is actively maintained and developed.
+Also, it has a modern user interface.
 You can mount and unmount Ext4 partitions for reading and writing.
 In addition, you can mount XFS and Btrfs but only for reading.

 The application is paid, but it has a trial version that can be used for 10 days for free.
 Its price at the moment of writing is almost 20 euros.